How to Build an Online Store in 2023: 9 Simple Steps

-Whether you already own a brick-and-mortar store and you’re looking to expand online, or you’re taking your first steps into the world of ecommerce with your first ever store, this guide will walk you through how to build an online store from start to finish.
+Whether you already own a brick-and-mortar store and you’re looking to expand online, or you’re taking your first steps with your first ever store, this guide will walk you through how to build an online store from start to finish – while keeping costs low.

 An ecommerce builder is an online software which lets you build your very own online store, without needing advanced tech skills, coding knowledge, or a dozen computer screens.
 All you need is an internet connection and a great business idea!

 When starting an online store, the first step is choosing the right online store builder.

 There are loads of online store builders out there.
 Some are cheap, some are expensive, some are reliable, and some… aren’t.

 With so many options to choose from, we thought we’d make it a little easier to pick the right one for you.
 We’ve listed our two top-recommended ecommerce platforms below.
 We recommend Shopify for large online stores, and Wix for smaller ones:

 Ecommerce website builders are incredibly ease to use.
 Our recent survey found that despite some initial doubt, 83% of you would be capable of using a website builder.

 Do you wish someone would tell you exactly which ecommerce website builder you should use?
 You’re in luck!
 Our quick and easy quiz gives you a personalized recommendation, so you’ll know exactly which one is best for your needs.
 Click below to get started…